braedeningersoll/haab_movies/source/kids.rst

 ===========

-Looking for a film that will make your kids laugh and give you a much-needed time out.
-HAAB has a great attention seeking movie for any age!
+Looking for a film that will make your kids laugh and give you a much-needed break?
+HAAB has a great selection of movies that will captivate all ages!

-See our Selection below:
+See our selection below:

 +-------------------+------------+----------+-----------+---------+
 | Film Title        | Year       | MPAA     | Run Time  | HAAB    |